Philip Markoff: Robberies and murder

 Police suspected that the three crimes – close in time and similar in many ways – were committed by the same person.
-Security camera footage, cell phone activity, and email evidence led police to suspect Markoff in the April 10 and April 14 incidents, and he was arrested April 20 in Walpole, Massachusetts while he and his fiancée were en route to Foxwoods Casino in Connecticut.
+Security camera footage, cell phone activity, and email evidence led police to suspect Markoff in the April 10 and April 14 incidents, and he was arrested on April 20 in Walpole, Massachusetts, while he and his fiancée were en route to Foxwoods Casino in Connecticut.

 On April 21, he was arraigned in Brisman's death; the prosecutor stated that a semi-automatic handgun, wrist restraints, and duct tape had been found in Markoff's apartment.
-Markoff pleaded not guilty.
+Markoff pleaded not guilty to charges of murder, robbery and kidnapping, but was later charged with murder and held without bail.
 On May 4, Rhode Island officials issued a warrant for Markoff's arrest in the April 16 incident, though the state's Attorney General said that their prosecution would not go forward until the Boston charges were resolved.

-Markoff's trial was originally expected to begin in July 2010 but was later delayed to March 2011.
+Markoff's trial was originally expected to begin in July 2010, but was later delayed to March 2011 before Markoff's suicide in prison on August 15, 2010.